Build event notifications

 - A user clears many approvals during a work day, but you want them to receive a notification of any remaining approvals at the end of the day.

 Choose a data column value for Group data by, and select a Time period.
 The Time period field defines the period of time from when you set the event to run in the Run frequency field above.
-For example, Today means the same day the event trigger is run.
+For example, Today means the group of notifications is sent the same day the event trigger is run.
 If you select Custom Interval, detailed from and to fields open.

 For Date reminder notifications, the Run frequency field near the top of the page defines when the synchronization is run.
 The Send a reminder field under Settings defines how long before or after the event the notification is sent.